nnjh12/TimeCracker/README.md

 # TimeCracker
 App helping users easily record, label, and track their time

-## What’s our app?
-When users first open the app, they'll see a page where they can start recording their time with a simple button click.
-They can also add labels to their recorded time, which they can reuse later.
-Plus, users can quickly sort their times based on their labels, making it easy to keep track of their activities.

 ## Who will use our app?
 Our app is perfect for anyone who needs to keep track of their daily tasks and routines.